-Founded in 1884, Central Union Mission has met the spiritual and physical needs of millions of homeless and hungry men, women and children in the Washington, DC-Maryland-Virginia area.
+Central Union Mission was founded in 1884, in part to serve homeless Civil War veterans who came to the capital in search of help.
+And it has served the spiritual and physical needs of veterans as well as millions of other homeless and hungry men, women and children in the Washington, DC-Maryland-Virginia area ever since.

-According to the U.S. Department of Housing and Urban Development, 39,471 veterans are homeless on any given night throughout the country.
+According to the U.S. Department of Housing and Urban Development in 2019, 37,085 veterans are homeless on any given night throughout the country.
 About 900,000 veterans are food insecure according to a report by the Center on Budget and Policy Priorities.
 Washington, DC ranks as among the highest rates in the nation with 13.5% of the population reporting not having enough food to eat, according to Feeding America.

 Central Union Mission serves veterans in numerous ways:

 Shelter.
-On average, 17 homeless veterans stay in the shelter each night.
+Up to 25 homeless veterans stay in the shelter each night.
 Some are referred to the Mission by the Veterans Administration.
-Through a no-cost Memorandum of Understanding with the VA, the Mission provides short-term housing for veterans while they participate in VA programs for homeless veterans.
-Through this partnership, the Mission provided 1,195 nights of shelter to 48 veterans over the past year.
-This is in addition to over 5,000 nights of shelter provided to veterans not referred by the VA.
+Through a no-cost Memorandum of Understanding with the VA, veterans stay in the Mission free of charge while they participate in the VA’s Substance Abuse Recovery Program.
+Others come to the Mission by word of mouth.

 Food.
-Through its food pantry, the Mission serves on average 35 veterans per month, providing each of them and their families with enough groceries for about 96 meals each month.
-The Mission also serves 3 meals per day to homeless guests as well as other hungry people who walk in its doors, amounting to over 50 meals per day for veterans.
-Altogether, the Mission provides over 58,000 meals to veterans per year.
+Through its food pantry, the Mission provides groceries to veterans and their families who are living in poverty.
+They also benefit from social services, educational opportunities, legal aid and other support.
+The Mission also serves 3 meals per day to homeless guests as well as other hungry people who walk in its doors.

 Workforce Development Programs.
-Approximately 2 veterans participate each year in the Mission’s Work Therapy Program and Ready2Succeed programs, that provide work readiness training, employs veterans in-house in the Mission’s homeless shelter and food pantry and in Mission-held contracts and entrepreneurial ventures.
-The Mission employs each participant for 6 to 24 months and helps them secure unsubsidized jobs and housing.
+Veterans also have the opportunity to take part in the Mission’s workforce development programs that provide work readiness training, employ veterans in the Mission’s homeless shelter and food pantry as well as in Mission-held contracts and entrepreneurial ventures.
+The Mission prepares each participating veteran to reenter the workforce and secure their own housing.

-All-told, on average 10% of those the Mission serves are veterans, amounting to a total expense of $500,000 per year in direct support and services.
+Over 10% of all those the Mission serves are veterans, amounting to a total expense of $750,000 per year in direct support and services.

 Most of the Mission’s support comes in small contributions from individuals.
 Currently, no funds are received from the Veterans Administration or other government agencies.
 The Mission is seeking the support of the donor community so that it can maintain and expand the level of service it is providing to homeless and hungry veterans.

-With the support of a caring community, the Mission will be better equipped to meet the needs of veterans in the Washington, DC-Maryland-Virginia area who need a hand and ensure that no one is left behind.
-Give today.
+With the support of a caring community, the Mission will be better equipped to meet the needs of veterans who need a hand and ensure that no one is left behind.